y-takashina/HtmZetaOne/README.md

 var root = new InternalNode(new[] {level2Left, level2Right}, 2);

 var labelStream = new[] {1, 1, 1, 0, 1, 0, 0, 0, 0, 1, 1, 1, 1, 1};
-// To test the prediction accuracy for label, input a stream filled with `-1` into the second argument. var labelNode = new LeafNode(labelStream.Take(10), Enumerable.Repeat(-1, 4), 2);
+// To test the prediction accuracy, a stream filled with `-1` is inputted as the test data. var labelNode = new LeafNode(labelStream.Take(10), Enumerable.Repeat(-1, 4), 2);
 var superRoot = new InternalNode(new Node[] {root, labelNode}, 2);
 superRoot.Learn();